Skip to main content

 Fix Step

-• A step is failing and you want the AI to suggest a fix
+• A step is failing and you want the LLM to find and apply a fix

 A fixed step will update the step configuration in the view but will not save it.
 You need to publish the tool to persist changes.